mindspore-ai/docs/tutorials/source_en/beginner/mixed_precision.md

 ## Loss Scaling

-Two implementations of Loss Scale are provided in MindSpore, `StaticLossScaler` and `DynamicLossScaler`, whose difference is whether the loss scale value is dynamically adjusted.
+Two implementations of Loss Scale are provided in MindSpore, [mindspore.amp.StaticLossScaler](https://www.mindspore.cn/docs/en/master/api_python/amp/mindspore.amp.StaticLossScaler.html) and [mindspore.amp.DynamicLossScalar](https://www.mindspore.cn/docs/en/master/api_python/amp/mindspore.amp.DynamicLossScalar.html), whose difference is whether the loss scale value is dynamically adjusted.
 The following is an example of `DynamicLossScalar`, which implements the neural network training logic according to the mixed precision calculation process.

 First, instantiate the LossScaler and manually scale up the loss value when defining the forward network.